-The Sheriff actively oversees the daily operations of all areas and jail administrative duties, ultimately handles all employee issues and any complaints or internal investigation, carries out budget and expenditure duties, assigns activities, investigates crime, responds to calls for service, serves civil process, assists in jail duty and daily inmate activities and disciplinary matters, oversees grant funding and reporting, coordinates with other agencies and jurisdictions, assigns 911 addresses in rural Livingston County, works with the County Commissioners, and reports to the Judges in the 43rd Judicial Circuit.
+The Sheriff actively oversees the daily operations of all areas and jail administrative duties, ultimately handles all employee issues and any complaints or internal investigation, carries out budget and expenditure duties, assigns activities, oversees and investigates criminal matters, responds to calls for service, serves civil process, assists in jail transport and daily inmate activities and disciplinary matters, oversees grant funding and reporting, coordinates with other agencies and jurisdictions, works with the County Commissioners, and reports to the Judges in the 43rd Judicial Circuit.

 Nearly every sheriff’s office has a Chief Deputy or Under Sheriff.
 In our organization the Chief Deputy position is second in command of the organization and Michael Claypole holds that position.
-The Chief Deputy reports only to the sheriff, enforces the sheriffs' policies and procedures, manages and conducts criminal investigations, coordinates many areas of in-house training, and oversees our patrol fleet in being responsible for maintenance and upkeep.
+The Chief Deputy reports only to the sheriff, enforces the sheriffs' policies and procedures, manages and conducts criminal investigations, bailiffs court, coordinates grant funding, coordinates many areas of in-house training, and oversees our patrol fleet in being responsible for maintenance and upkeep.